 The Group aims at integrating control in all daily operations.
 Efficient internal control presupposes that the duties at job are divided in an appropriate manner and that eventual risky combinations of duties are eliminated.
 Tools for control are among others the Group-level instructions, checkpoints of financial reporting, instructions for book-keeping and reporting as well as the Group’s regular business reviews.

 The Group has no specific organisation for internal auditing due to the scope of its business.
 The internal audit is organised so that the needed audit service is acquired from an external auditing service provider selected by the Group’s Board of Directors.
 The service provider, usually an authorised public accountant, shall be independent, competent and fitted with adequate resources.

 Evaluation of risks and control actions

 Evaluation of risks related to the financial reporting is part of the Group’s comprehensive system for internal control and risk management: For identifying the risks related to the financial reporting Incap has determined targets for financial reporting.
 The purpose of the risk evaluation process is to identify and analyse the risks in the financial reporting process as well as to determine the means for managing the risks.

 To manage the risks, control actions are set to all levels of the organisation.
 Especially the personnel in finance and administration have a remarkable role, as the control actions in their responsibility are focusing in a multi-dimensional way to business units and functions of the Group.

-In the financial period 2015, special focus was on the development and improvement of the estimates for business and cash flow.
-Further, special attention was paid to monitoring the customer-specific profitability.
-Towards the end of autumn, a new tool for the Group’s budgeting and estimating was introduced with the target to minimise the reporting risks.
-This development will be continued also in the forthcoming financial period.
-No internal audits were organised during 2012-2015 neither with own resources nor with external service.
+In the financial period 2016, special focus continued to be on the development and improvement of the estimates for business and cash flow with a new tool for the Group’s budgeting and estimating.
+No internal audits were organised during 2012-2016 neither with own resources nor with external service.